panCtrlV/bigDataStat-book/sparkr.md

   * Core API (Scala, Python) is general purpose

-    All language functionality of Scala can be accessed by Spark. <font color='red'>But SparkR only implements a small subset of high-level operations.</font>
+    All language functionality of Scala can be accessed by Spark. <font color='red'>But SparkR only exposes a small subset of high-level operations.</font>

   * Interactive programming environment